Kolobok: Plot

-Kolobok is translated from Ukrainian as "small round bun", or from Russian as round dough, though it has also been thought to reference the Eastern European Bread, kalach, or possibly a round palt (based on the Swedish food item of the same name).
-The character named Kolobok suddenly comes to life from such a creation, and escapes from the home of an old man and old woman (often referred to as a grandpa and grandma).
+Kolobok is translated from Ukrainian as "small round bun", or from Russian as round dough, though it has also been thought to reference the Eastern European Bread kalach, or possibly a round palt (based on the Swedish food item of the same name).
+The character named Kolobok suddenly comes to life from such a creation and escapes from the home of an old man and old woman (often referred to as a grandpa and grandma).
 In the Ukrainian fairy tale version, the old man and old woman are very poor, and Kolobok is made with the very last food they scraped together to eat.
-Chased by the old man and old woman, the fairy tale's plot describes Kolobok's repetitive meetings with various animals (often a rabbit, wolf, and bear) who intend to eat it, but Kolobok cunningly escapes by distracting each animal with song, then running away before it can be caught.
+While Kolobok is pursued by the old man and the old woman, he has repetitive meetings with various animals (often a rabbit, wolf, and bear) who intend to eat him, but Kolobok cunningly escapes by distracting each animal with song, then running away before he can be caught.

 With each animal Kolobok sings a repeated song.
 The words of Kolobok's song vary by storyteller.
 Sometimes they vary each verse.
-Kolobok commonly sings, "I got away from Grandmother, I got away from Grandfather, and I will certainly get away from you."
-In Irina Zheleznova's 1985 version he sings, "I was scraped from the flour-box and swept from the bin and baked in the oven and cooled on the sill.
+Kolobok commonly sings: "I got away from Grandmother, I got away from Grandfather, and I will certainly get away from you."
+In Irina Zheleznova's 1985 version he sings: "I was scraped from the flour-box and swept from the bin and baked in the oven and cooled on the sill.
 I ran away from Grandpa, I ran away from Grandma, and I'll run away from you, this minute I will!"
-In Christina Oparenko's version, he sings, "I was made from flour and yeast, I was baked in the oven, I shall run away from you."
-In Barbara Suwyn's retelling, the bun sings, "I'm a little round bun straight from the oven and I roll all day beneath the golden sun.
+In Christina Oparenko's version, he sings: "I was made from flour and yeast, I was baked in the oven, I shall run away from you."
+In Barbara Suwyn's retelling, the bun sings: "I'm a little round bun straight from the oven and I roll all day beneath the golden sun.
 I rolled from the farmer and I rolled from his wife, and I'll roll from you for my life, life, life.
 If you want to catch me, you can run, run, run, but I'll just roll away, 'cause I'm a little round bun."

-2002 stamp of Ukrainian postal service, Ukrposhta, featuring the East Slavic folk tale, “Kolobok”.

 The fox manages to finally catch and eat Kolobok through trickery.
 The fox first distracts Kolobok by praising Kolobok's singing.
 The fox flatters the bun by telling Kolobok that Kolobok needs to come closer so that the fox can hear its singing better.
 In other versions, the fox pretends it wants to hear Kolobok's singing better but cannot because the fox claims to have hearing problems.